techidaily/site-facebook/source/_posts/efficient-steps-for-updating-birth-yearmonth-on-fb-platform.md

 Here's how:

-* Log on to[Facebook.com](https://www.facebook.com/) on your browser, sign in, and navigate to your profile.
+* Log on to [Facebook.com](https://www.facebook.com/) on your browser, sign in, and navigate to your profile.
 You can get to your profile by clicking on your name on the left sidebar or clicking on the icon with your photo on the page header.

 ![facebook homepage](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/11/facebook-homepage.jpg)